-But raw averages are misleading on X more than any other platform.
+But raw averages are misleading on X more than on any other platform.
 The gap between a passive account and an active one is enormous.
-Nano accounts with fewer than 10K followers regularly hit 1-3% engagement.
+Nano accounts under 10K followers regularly hit 1-3% engagement.
 Finance creators run double the baseline.
-And X's text-first format means the type of engagement you get (replies, quote tweets, bookmarks) is often more commercially valuable than the likes and views that inflate numbers elsewhere.
+And X is text-first, so the type of engagement you get (replies, quote tweets, bookmarks) is often more commercially valuable than the likes and view counts that inflate the numbers on Instagram or TikTok.

 So what's actually "good" for your account?
-That depends on your tier, your niche, and how you measure it.
+It depends on your tier, your niche, and how you're measuring.

 How X Engagement Rate Is Calculated